-The only brewery in the historic center of Bruges, De Halve Maan Brewery offers daily tours in Dutch, French, and English.
+The only brewery in the historic center, De Halve Maan Brewery offers daily tours in Dutch, French, and English.
 Check out their underground beer pipeline and see where they’ve made their popular beer since 1856.

 Basilica of the Holy Blood

 The Basilica of the Holy Blood is brilliant on the outside but famous for what it houses inside.
 According to tradition, a cloth in the fascinating church holds Jesus’ blood from the crucifixion.
 It is on display to the public every Friday and for two weeks in early May.

 The Béguines who began living in Bruges in the mid-13th century were lay women who dedicated their lives to God but stayed part of society.
 They formed unique communities and built buildings around green space.
 The current white houses and buildings at the Beguinage date from the 17th century and are home to the Sisters of the Order of St. Benedict.
 The 13 Flemish beguinages are collectively a UNESCO World Heritage site.

 Church of Our Lady of Bruges

-The Church of Our Lady is a must-visit in Bruges for art lovers.
+The Church of Our Lady is a must-visit for art lovers.
 The tallest structure in Bruges, the church is home to gilded tombs of nobility, medieval art, and gorgeous carvings.
 Its star is Michelangelo’s Madonna with Child (or Madonna of Bruges) which dates from 1504.
 The sculpture is the only one of Michelangelo’s works to leave Italy during his lifetime.

-See even more things to do in Bruges.
+See even more ways to spend time in Bruges.